MostlyArmless/ghost-js/README.md

 ## Developer Notes

 To run this in development mode, just debug main in VS Code.
-Or just run with `npm start`.
+Or just run with `npm run dev`.
 Make sure you `npm start` the server first though.

 Maybe I should add a PossibleWords property to GhostGame that contains a list of all possible words that could be constructed from the current string, and which updates every turn.
 This would be a good debugging tool, regardless.
 When there's lots of matches, it should display a sample 9 words: the 3 shortest words, 3 longest words, and 3 words from the middle of the list.
 Need to sort the list of candidate words by length and grab the first 3, last 3, and 3 from the middle with an even/odd length if statement.